doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ## Making the board a MQTT subscriber

 If you are familiar with MQTT platform, you know that each device can act as a publisher or a subscriber (or both).
-A publisher is something that inserts new messages into the bus and a subscriber consome these messages.
-So in this architecture the board can act as a subscriber, receiving messages from the MQTT Broker.
+A publisher is something that inserts (or publishes) new messages into the bus (the MQTT broker).
+The message is labeled with a exclusive identifier called TOPIC.
+A subscriber client consome the messages but just the only ones sent for the TOPIC which it has been subscribe.
+Thus, the topic is like an address that the MQTT broker uses to deliver the right messages from the publishers to the subscribers.

+So, in this architecture, the board can act as a subscriber receiving messages from the MQTT Broker.
 Thus, all messages sent for a specific 'topic' will be delivered to the board.
 For example, if the board subscribe to the topic "/myRelay-001/command", a message published by another MQTT client like:

 ```
 $ mosquitto_pub -t "/myRelay-001/command" -u "myuser" -P "mypassword" -m "CLOSE"
 ```
 will be delivered to the board.
 So, the remain task is to write a subscriber MQTT client to receive that kind of message and responding in according (opening/closing).

+If you are new on MQTT a good point to start is to [install mosquitto on ubuntu 16.04](https://www.vultr.com/docs/how-to-install-mosquitto-mqtt-broker-server-on-ubuntu-16-04) and play with the embedded publish and subscriber clients.

 ## Coding the MQTT subscriber